Farmed Chilean Salmon & A Rapidly Changing World

 What the Future Holds

 Now more than ever, Chile will continue to produce a high-quality and consistent product.
 Promotion of Chile as a country of origin and the nutritional benefits of salmon consumption are ongoing, as is the continuous improvement to assure the long-term viability and success of the industry.
-This includes partnerships with global organizations like the Global Salmon Initiative, and external review and certification by organizations like the nonprofit Aquaculture Stewardship Council and the Global Aquaculture Alliance.
+This includes partnerships with global organizations like the Global Salmon Initiative, and external review and certification by organizations like the nonprofit Aquaculture Stewardship Council and the Global Seafood Alliance.
 Third-party collaboration will continue with Monterey Bay Aquarium’s Seafood Watch as the industry reduces antibiotic usage.
 Though much has changed in the world these past few months, the priorities of the Chilean salmon industry remain the same—a commitment to perform with honesty and integrity in the best interests of consumers, members, partners, and the environment.
 During good and bad times, this is something that will not change.